-Photoelectric effect or photoelectric absorption (PEA) is a form of interaction of x-ray or gamma photon with the matter.
-A low energy photon interacts with the electron in the atom and removes it from its shell.
+Photoelectric effect or photoelectric absorption is one of the principal forms of interaction of x-ray and gamma photons with matter.
+A photon interacts with an inner shell electron in the atom and removes it from its shell.

 - the energy of the incident photon is equal to or just greater than the binding energy of the electron in its shell (absorption or k edge) and

 - the electron is tightly bound (as in K shell)

 The electron that is removed is then called a photoelectron and the incident photon is completely absorbed in the process.
 Hence, the photoelectric effect contributes to the attenuation of the x-ray beam as it passes through matter.

 To stabilize the atom an outer shell electron fills the vacancy in the inner shell.
 The energy which is lost by this electron as it drops to the inner shell is emitted as characteristic radiation (an x-ray photon) or as an Auger electron.